srsran/srsRAN_Project_docs/docs/source/tutorials/source/srsUE/source/index.rst

 The gNB has to connect to AMF in the 5G core network, therefore we need to provide two IP addresses::

+  cu_cp:
     amf:
-    addr: 10.53.1.2                  # The address of the AMF.
+      addr: 10.53.1.2                 # The address or hostname of the AMF.
 Check Open5GS config -> amf -> ngap -> addr
+      port: 38412
       bind_addr: 10.53.1.1            # A local IP that the gNB binds to for traffic from the AMF.
+      supported_tracking_areas:
+        - tac: 7
+          plmn_list:
+            - plmn: "00101"
+              tai_slice_support_list:
+                - sst: 1
+    inactivity_timer: 7200            # Sets the UE/PDU Session/DRB inactivity timer to 7200 seconds.
+Supported: [1 - 7200].

 Next, we have to configure the RF front-end device::